 You can’t cover every possible detail.
 Your agent may have to make treatment choices that never came up when you talked.
 Cover enough ground so that she gets a really good feel for what you want and believe.
 That will help her make the best decisions for you.

 You’ll also want to choose a backup agent.
 Sometimes, doctors need to make quick decisions about treatment.
 If your first choice can’t be reached, they can check with your alternative agent.

 What Can They Decide?

-Your agent can speak for you only about health care, not money or other legal issues.
+Your health care agent can speak for you only about health care, not money or other legal issues.
 Also, they can only make decisions for you if you can’t make them yourself.

 Laws about what a health care agent can decide vary by state.
 Usually, they can make choices about life support and more routine care.
 This could mean the choice to start, stop, or try a different treatment.

-Your agent helps make sure doctors follow your living will.
+Your health care agent helps make sure doctors follow your living will.
 If you don’t have a living will, she tries to make the same choices you’d make for yourself.

 How Do I Make It Legal?

 You put her name in a form called a “health care power of attorney.”
 You might also hear it called: